 1945 – 1951

 Underneath the main element is a section resembling feathers or ribbed detail, similar to elements of aircraft or racing cars of that era.
-These elements complemented the overall image, resembling military and sports signs, which was in keeping with Jaguar’s status as a high-end car manufacturer.
+These elements complemented the overall image, resembling military and sports signs, which were in keeping with Jaguar’s status as a high-end car manufacturer.

 1951 – 1957